NCVotes/voters-ingestor/docs/provisioning.rst

 Disable Autoscaling
 ~~~~~~~~~~~~~~~~~~~

-Since we provision the 2 web instances using Salt, we don't want autoscaling enabled for this
+Since we provision the 2 web instances using Ansible, we don't want autoscaling enabled for this
 deployment.
 To disable, you should suspend the autoscaling processes on the autoscaling group
 (after the initial instances are created) since we don't want it to bring up new (unprovisioned)
 instances or potentially even terminate one of the instances should it appear unhealthy::